SAN JUAN

 Carmen Ros Lloret

-Carmen Ros is a Spanish writer and filmmaker.
-After working as a production assistant and script reader in Berlin, she was awarded a fellowship by La Caixa Foundation to study a Screenwriting MA at University of the Arts London.
-Now based in Spain, she tells stories rooted in her origins with an international team, where she feels most at home.
+Carmen Ros is a Spanish writer/director.
+She worked as a PA and script reader in Berlin and was awarded a fellowship by La Caixa Foundation to study a Screenwriting MA at UAL (UK).
+After directing her first short film Querida vecina (2023), she now tells stories rooted in her origins with an international team, where she feels most at home.

 Andrijana Sofranić Šućur is a Serbian producer working across documentary, fiction, and animation.
-She holds an MA in Classical Studies and is co-founder of Set Sail Films.
-Her films premiered at Karlovy Vary International Film Festival, Rotterdam, and Locarno.
-Since 2023, Andrijana has been Head of Industry at Beldocs IDFF.
+She holds an MA in Classical Studies and is the co-founder of Set Sail Films.
+Her films 78 Days and When the Phone Rang premiered at Rotterdam and Locarno in 2024.
+Since 2023, she has been Head of Industry at Beldocs IDFF.
 She is a member of the EFA.

 andrijana.sofranic@gmail.com